Should You Wear Compression Socks Even if You Don't Have Varicose Veins?

 Buying Compression Socks

-If you’re interested in purchasing compression socks for the first time, you may want to talk to your doctor — insurance may cover these socks for certain medical conditions, like varicose veins.
+If you’re interested in purchasing compression socks for the first time, you can buy prescription strength socks at the CVR Compression Stocking Store — insurance may cover these socks for certain medical conditions, like varicose veins.
 Otherwise they can be expensive, from $30 to over $100 a pair.

 In many cases, your doctor will recommend graduated compression socks, which are tightest at the ankle, with decreasing pressure up the leg, encouraging upward blood flow.
 Knee-high socks are popular to address the many leg issues that manifest around the ankles or calves, as they are less confining than thigh-high stockings.